 Insulin is released to help glucose enter the body's cells, where it can be used for energy.
 Extra glucose is stored in the liver and muscles, and some is converted to body fat.

 A low-carb diet is intended to cause the body to burn stored fat for energy, which leads to weight loss.

 Typical foods for a low-carb diet

-In general, a low-carb diet focuses on proteins, including meat, poultry, fish and eggs, and some nonstarchy vegetables.
-A low-carb diet generally excludes or limits most grains, legumes, fruits, breads, sweets, pastas and starchy vegetables, and sometimes nuts and seeds.
-Some low-carb diet plans allow small amounts of certain fruits, vegetables and whole grains.
+In general, a low-carb diet focuses on proteins and some nonstarchy vegetables.
+A low-carb diet generally limits grains, legumes, fruits, breads, sweets, pastas and starchy vegetables, and sometimes nuts and seeds.
+However, some low-carb diet plans allow small amounts of fruits, vegetables and whole grains.

-Most people can lose weight if they restrict the number of calories consumed and increase physical activity levels.
-To lose 1 to 1.5 pounds (0.5 to 0.7 kilogram) a week, you need to reduce your daily calories by 500 to 750 calories.
+Most people can lose weight if they restrict calories and increase physical activity.
+To lose 1 to 1.5 pounds (0.5 to 0.7 kilogram) a week, you need to eat 500 to 750 fewer calories each day.

-Cutting calories and carbs may not be the only reason for the weight loss.
-Some studies show that you may shed some weight because the extra protein and fat keeps you feeling full longer, which helps you eat less.
+Cutting calories and carbs may not be the only reason for the weight loss with low-carb diets.
+Some studies show that you may shed some weight because the extra protein and fat helps you feel full longer, which helps you eat less.

 - Muscle cramps

 Severe carb restriction can cause your body to break fat down into ketones for energy.
 This is called ketosis.
 Ketosis can cause side effects such as bad breath, headache, fatigue and weakness.